William Rockefeller Sr.: Scandal

 On July 26, 1849, in the city of Auburn, New York, William was indicted for a rape which had occurred at gunpoint.
 His victim had worked in the Rockefeller household; her name was Ann Vanderbeak.
 In the 1905 book Memoirs of an American Citizen, Robert Herrick says an improper relationship had been rumoured to exist.

 The court document reads, "That William A. Rockefeller late of the Town of Moravia in the County of Cayuga, on the first day of May in the year of the Lord one thousand eight hundred and forty eight, with force and arms at the Town of Moravia in said County, in and upon one Ann Vanderbeak in the Peace of God with the People of the State of New York then and there being, violently did make an assault on her, the said Ann Venderbeak, then and there make violently and against her will feloniously did ravish and carnally know […]".
-William Cooper, the Rockefeller family Doctor, was also indicted for assault and battery with the intention of raping Ann Vanderbeak.
+William Cooper, the Rockefeller family doctor, was also indicted for assault and battery with the intention of raping Ann Vanderbeak.

 Because of the allegations, William sold the Moravia home and moved to Owego, New York, possibly to avoid trial, under the pretence of providing better opportunities for the boys.
 Four days later, Eliza's father sued Bill in the Supreme Court of Cayuga for failure to pay a $1,175 debt.
 His plea states that Bill had asked him for help with his bail for the rape charges, but that Eliza's father had not seen Bill since.
 Eliza also informed authorities that her husband had "absconded and cannot now be found within the state."
 William assumed the title Doctor Bill Levingston and worked as a travelling snake oil specialist.
-Although nothing became of the charges, William left the family penniless.
+Although nothing came of the charges, William left the family penniless.

 After hearing rumours that John D. Rockefeller—then the richest man in the world at the height of his fame—had a shameful family secret, the press went into a frenzy.
 Joseph Pulitzer offered a reward of $8,000 for information about "Doc Rockefeller," who was known to be alive and living under a false name, but whose whereabouts were a family secret.
 Despite slender clues picked up from interviews with family members and an 18-month search, the journalists failed to track him down before he died.
 The full story was not exposed until two years later.